Generic selectors

 Prime-time evening TV slots for 2026 World Cup semi-final and final

-If England make a deep run, the schedule becomes far more fan-friendly again.
+If England make it to the latter stages, the schedule becomes far more fan-friendly again.

 • Semi-finals: July 14th or 15th at 8:00pm